 A bookshelf of Enid Blyton books.
 Licensed under the Creative Commons Attribution 3.0 Unported license.
 Attribution: Blytonite at English Wikipedia.

-Many homes boasted an impressive set of encyclopedias on their bookshelves for reference.
+Many homes boasted an impressive set of encyclopaedias on their bookshelves for reference.
 No Google in those days!
-The Encyclopedia Britannica, for example, consisted of around 24 beautifully bound volumes and was sold door-to-door by salesmen, often on an instalment plan as they were very expensive.
+The Encyclopaedia Britannica, for example, consisted of around 24 beautifully bound volumes and was sold door-to-door by salesmen, often on an instalment plan as they were very expensive.

-In the 1950s the nuclear family was the norm, with the father out at work and the mother busy with housework, which in those days was very labour intensive.
+In the 1950s the nuclear family was the norm, with the father out at work and the mother busy with housework.
 Sunday night was bath night for everyone.
 Washing day was Monday.
 Apparently this was because factories were closed on Sundays and the air was at its cleanest on Mondays, better for drying clothes outdoors.
 Shopping was done daily and all meals were home cooked except perhaps for fish and chips from the chip shop on Fridays.

 Snacks between meals, so popular with children nowadays, were rare.
 If you were lucky your mother may have baked a few cupcakes, or buns as they were known in those days, and let you have one before tea, or perhaps a jam sandwich if not.
 Crisps were only available in one flavour, ready salted, and were usually more of a treat than a daily snack.
 You could even buy broken biscuits for the biscuit tin!